cp-psource/terminmanager-pro/dev-readme.txt

 * GDPR: Added checkbox with the agreement to process personal data.
 * GDPR: Added plugin information to default "Private Policy" page during auto-creation of this page.
 * Improved "Working Hours" and "Exceptions" tabs content on mobile devices.
-* Improved UX on "Payments" tab for MarketPress integration.
+* Improved UX on "Payments" tab for PSeCommerce integration.
 * Improved few translation strings.
 * Improved the "app_my_appointments" shortcode and added a message when we have no appointments.
 * Refactored "Service Providers" screen and use WP_List_Table class for the list.